kubohiroya/sheet2form/README.md

  * If an `id` row with actual(not-empty) value exists and its related form can be opened by the Google Forms API method `FormApp.openById`, the related form will be reused as the exporting target.

 ### `importForm`
-* COPY the URL of your pre-existed Google Form
+* COPY the URL of your pre-existed Google Form.
 * Execute the function `importForm` from customized menu in the spreadsheet UI.
 * PASTE the URL in opened dialog, then click OK.